 4 dead after sheriff’s office helicopter crash in New Mexico

 LAS VEGAS, N.M.
-(AP) — Four people have been killed in a crash of a Bernalillo County Sheriff’s Office helicopter, authorities said Sunday.
+(AP) — Four people have been killed in a crash of a Bernalillo County Sheriff’s Office helicopter that was headed back to Albuquerque after assisting firefighters in another New Mexico city, authorities said Sunday.

 Sheriff’s officials said three people from the sheriff’s office and a county firefighter were aboard the helicopter when it went down near Las Vegas, New Mexico, about 123 miles (197 kilometers) northeast of Albuquerque.

-A Federal Aviation Administration spokeswoman said the Bell UH-1H helicopter crashed around 10 p.m.
-Saturday.
+A Federal Aviation Administration spokeswoman had said the Bell UH-1H helicopter crashed around 10 p.m.
+Saturday, but sheriff’s officials said it was about 7:20 p.m.

+The cause of the crash is unknown and will be investigated by the FAA and National Transportation Safety Board.

 New Mexico State Police confirmed the crash and the fatalities around 12:15 a.m.
 Sunday.